basp-group/Faceted-HyperSARA/README.md

 ## Configuration

-To reproduce the experiments (on CIRRUS), configure the `.cvs` file contained in ..., and run the following
+To reproduce the experiments (on CIRRUS), configure the `.csv` file contained in ..., and run the following

 ```bash
 cd path/to/Faceted-Hyper-SARA